jdevans/GCD/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Specifically, the script computes the means of 66 different measurements for each of 6 activities and for each of 30 test subjects.
-It writes this table (180 rows x 68 columns) into the file "GCD_Project_output.txt".
+Specifically, the script computes the means of 66 different measurements for each of 6 activities and for each of 30 test subjects (180 rows x 68 columns).
 See the file "output_codebook.txt" for details on the output data.